flenniken/statictea/docs/runCommand.md

 * [getFunctionValueAndLength](#getfunctionvalueandlength) &mdash; Return the function's value and the length.
 * [runBoolOp](#runboolop) &mdash; Evaluate the bool expression and return a bool value.
 * [runCompareOp](#runcompareop) &mdash; Evaluate the comparison and return a bool value.
-* [skipCondition](#skipcondition) &mdash; Skip the condition expression and optional trailing whitespace.
+* [skipArgument](#skipargument) &mdash; Skip past the argument.
 * [getCondition](#getcondition) &mdash; Return the bool value of the condition expression and its length.
-* [getValueAndLength](#getvalueandlength) &mdash; Return the value and length of the item that the start parameter points at which is a string, number, variable, function or list.
+* [getValueAndLength](#getvalueandlength) &mdash; Return the value and length of the item that the start parameter points at which is a string, number, variable, list, or condition.
 * [runStatement](#runstatement) &mdash; Run one statement and return the variable dot name string, operator and value.
 * [runCommand](#runcommand) &mdash; Run a command and fill in the variables dictionaries.